Joel V. webb

 Hi, my names is Joel

-Joel Webb is an ordained Elder in the Free Methodist Church, and as a pastor, theologian, and writer explores the intersection of Scripture, liturgy, and spiritual formation.
+Joel Webb is an ordained Elder in the Free Methodist Church, and as a pastor, theologian, and writer explores the intersection of Scripture, historic worship, and spiritual formation through a sacramental worldview.
 He is committed to helping the Church recover theological depth and faithful worship practices as a means of shaping disciples in a polarized age.
 Through his preaching, published writings, and podcasts, Joel emphasizes the importance of Scripture in its historical context, the formative power of liturgical tradition, and the call of the Gospel to transform both individuals and communities.
-He lives with his family and pastors in Eastern Michigan where he enjoys reading, teaching, and engaging in meaningful conversations about faith and culture.
+He lives with his family and pastors in Eastern Michigan where he enjoys reading, writing, teaching, and engaging in meaningful conversations about faith and culture.

 Lead Pastor – Croswell FMC